Parents are asked to co-operate with the school in encouraging the wearing of the school uniform.

-Orders for PE clothing can be placed in three ways;
+Orders for PE clothing can be placed in two ways;

 Security: Pupils should not bring any personal belongings of any value to PE and if they do, they do so at their own risk as the school carries no liability for any loss or damage to personal property.
 For pupils who fail to follow these guidelines the department makes the following provision: